msfeldstein/just/README.md

 > for i in *.png; do mv "$i" "${i/\.png/$(printf "%03d" $(echo "$i" | sed 's/[^0-9]*//g'))}.png"; done
 ```

-You'll need your own OpenAI key that you can enter the first time you run, or change it with `just --setKey`.
+You'll need your own Anthropic API key that you can enter the first time you run, or change it with `just --setKey`.